moewe-io/embed-google-fonts/readme.txt

 == Screenshots ==

-There is no ui or something like this.
+There is no UI or something like this.
 So no screenshots needed.

 == Changelog ==

-= 2.4.0 =
+= 3.0.0 =

 * Fonts may be stored locally now and will be loaded from there.
 This may avoid poor performance, when the remote server isn't available
+  * See FAQ for more information
-* Removed Avada support
+* Removed direct Avada support
 * Renamed "_font.css" to "font.css"
 * Added korean subset (Thanks @phl23)
+* Code refactoring

 = 2.3.1 =